mdom/rdm/README.md

 \<pandoc -f textile -t plain\>.
 If you don't wont view to format the page, you can get the raw content by setting _formatter_ to \<cat\>.

+## user

+User to login with.
+Must be set if apikey is missing.

+## password

+Password to login with.
+Must be set if apikey and pass_cmd is missing.

+## pass_cmd

+Command to query password.
+Must be set if apikey and password is missing.

 # ENVIRONMENT

 ## RDM_PROJECT